 The Wolf Isn't The Only One Who Hides In Human Clothes / Natalie Wang

-CONTENT WARNING: references to sexual violence.
+CONTENT WARNING: sexual violence.

 If life was a story,